hashkat/hashkat/docs/troubleshooting.md

 /home/mobile/hashkat/run.sh: line 80:  4026 Aborted                 (core dumped) "$HASHKAT/build/src/hashkat" $args
 `

-This error message is due to a spelling error that you may have accidentally made in **INFILE.yaml**, such as spelling *true* or *false* wrong.
+This error message is due to a spelling error that may have been accidentally made in **INFILE.yaml**, such as spelling *true* or *false* wrong or forgetting to give a value for a particular variable.
 We received this error message when we spelt *false* as *fAlse* under *use_barabasi*.
 This error can be simply remedied by fixing the spelling mistake and rerunning #k@.

 ### Indentation Error

+You may receive a long error message ending with something similar to the following:

+`
+terminate called after throwing an instance of 'YAML::BadDereference' what():  yaml-cpp: error at line 0, column 0: bad dereference /home/mobile/hashkat/run.sh: line 80: 22283 Aborted                 (core dumped) "$HASHKAT/build/src/hashkat" $args `

+This is due to accidentally indenting one of the variables using **Tab** in **INFILE.yaml**.
+To fix this error, simply move the term back to its proper position in the file.

 ### Incorrect Function Formatting